Itz-Me-Jay/Itz-Me-Jay/README.md

 ## ⚡ Updates

+- 🔭 Looking for an Opportunity to work at New environment.
-- 🔭 I’m currently working as DevOps Engineer <br/>
+- 🔭 I’m currently working as DevOps Engineer at Cognizant <br/>
 - 🌱 I’m currently preparing for AWS certifications<br/>
 - 📫 How to reach me: Email: v.srijayasurya@gmail.com<br/>
 - ⚡ Hobbies: Reading articles,Travelling,Cricket ,Badminton